Optimal Entry and Consumption under Habit Formation: Introduction

 On the other hand, the habit formation has become a new paradigm for modelling preferences on consumption rate in recent years, which can better match with some empirical observations, see \cite{constantinides1990habit,mehra1985equity}.
-The literature suggests that the past consumption pattern may enforce a continuing impact on individual's current consumption decisions and therefore the preference should depend on the consumption path.
-In particular, the linear habit formation preference has been widely accepted, in which there exists an index term that stands for the accumulative consumption history.
-This habit formation preference has been well studied by \cite{detemple1992optimal,englezos2009utility,munk2008portfolio} in complete market models and by \cite{yu2015utility,yu2014optimal} in incomplete market models.
+The literature suggests that the past consumption pattern may enforce a continuing impact on individual's current consumption decisions.
+In particular, the linear habit formation preference has been widely accepted, in which there exists an index term that stands for the accumulated consumption history.
+The habit formation preference has been well studied by \cite{detemple1992optimal,englezos2009utility,munk2008portfolio} in complete market models and by \cite{yu2015utility,yu2014optimal} in incomplete market models.
 It is noted that the utility function is decreasing in the habit level.
-In the present paper, we assume that there is no consumption during stage-1 and the investor starts to form consumption habit only in stage-2.
-Therefore, it may yield that an early entry time to stage-2 may not be the optimal decision because the investor has longer time to develop a much higher habit level.
-This is our second motivation to investigate the exterior optimal entry time problem in order to see whether longer waiting and updating inputs can benefit the investor more as the resulting habit level can be much lower that leads to a higher interior value function.
+In the present paper, we assume that there is no consumption during stage-1 and the investor starts to gain consumption habit only in stage-2.
+Therefore, an early entry time to stage-2 may not be the optimal decision because the investor has longer time to develop a much higher habit level.
+This is our second motivation to investigate the exterior optimal entry time problem to see whether longer waiting can benefit the investor more as the resulting habit level can be much lower that may lead to a higher value function.